RafaelBaltazar/RafaelBaltazar.github.io/portfolio_analysis.md

 spy_data = spy_data.reset_index()
 ```
 #### *Key findings:*
+1. There was a clear upward trend in the fees for the first two months of activity.
+2. The total profit of the portfolio in the period was $4579
+3. The profit over time has a mean of  1.37, indicating a very low profit in majority of the positions, having the maximum loss of $-595 and maximum profit at $740.

 ## *Conclusion*
 This project showcases an approach to financial portfolio analysis, offering insights into profits, losses, dividends, and overall portfolio performance.
 The visualizations provide a clear understanding of financial trends, aiding in an informed decision-making by the portfolio manager.